rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-Don't forget to update the whitelisted params in your controller to also include
+Don't forget to update the allowlisted params in your controller to also include
 the `_destroy` field:

 ```ruby